This Day In Music: July 5

 July 5, 1924 ~ Cellist János Starker born in Budapest, Hungary ~ Child prodigy.
 Associated with the Budapest Opera, the Budapest Philharmonic Orchestra, the Dallas Symphony Orchestra, the Metropolitan Opera, the Chicago Symphony Orchestra, and others ~ Starker passed away in 2013

-July 5, 1913 ~ Overton Amos Lewis, commonly known as singer Smiley Lewis, born in DeQuincy, Louisiana, USA ~ Known for about half a dozen 1950s singles, most notably Tee Nah Nah, Blue Monday, I Hear You Knocking and One Night Of Sin.
-The latter would be covered by Elvis Presley with slightly altered, less risque lyrics as One Night ~ Lewis passed away in 1966
+July 5, 1913 ~ Overton Amos Lewis, commonly known as blues, R&B singer, guitarist, songwriter Smiley Lewis, born in DeQuincy, Louisiana, USA ~ Known for about half a dozen 1950s singles, most notably Tee Nah Nah, Blue Monday, I Hear You Knocking and One Night Of Sin.
+The latter would be covered by Elvis Presley with slightly altered, less risque lyrics as One Night.
+Smiley's I Hear You Knocking would be covered by over a hundred artists, including notably retro rock and roll singer Dave Edmunds in 1970, whose single reached No.4 Billboard Hot 100 and topped the charts in the UK ~ Lewis passed away in 1966